Bank share price falls could be an opportunity despite dividend pain, say analysts

 The announcement saw the share prices of banks across the sector fall to the bottom of the FTSE 100 leaderboard.
 HSBC was down 9.4% as at 2pm on Wednesday, while Barclays, Standard Chartered, Lloyds and RBS were 9.3%, 8.1%, 7.6% and 5.2% lower respectively.

-But Jamie Ward, manager of the £13m TM CRUX UK Opportunity fund, said the fall in share prices was "technically driven", rather than investors deciding the news was overly negative.
+But Jamie Ward, manager of the £56m TM CRUX UK Core fund, said the fall in share prices was "technically driven", rather than investors deciding the news was overly negative.

 Ward noted that while a number of income funds would be owners of the banks, those funds would more likely be passive funds, rather than actives "because fund managers have been quite hesitant to own banks for quite a long period of time".